purduesigbots/pros-docs/v5/okapi/api/control/async/async-controller-factory.rst

 =============== ===================================================================
- imaxVel         The maximum possible velocity. imaxAccel       The maximum possible acceleration. imaxJerk        The maxiumm possible jerk. ichassis        The chassis to control. iwidth          The chassis' wheelbase width.
+ imaxVel         The maximum possible velocity. imaxAccel       The maximum possible acceleration. imaxJerk        The maximum possible jerk. ichassis        The chassis to control. iwidth          The chassis' wheelbase width.
 =============== ===================================================================